 Having the morning and afternoon/evening routines we already talked about also has benefits in terms of wellbeing, not just getting you in the mood for work.
-And of course, these routines will vary greatly from person to person, after all, we all enjoy different things and have different living situations.
-But consider always including the following activities in your day so you can stay physically and emotionally healthy:
+And, of course, these routines will vary greatly from person to person.
+After all, we all enjoy different things and have different living situations.
+But always consider including the following activities in your day so you can stay physically and emotionally healthy:

 - Eat healthy and nourishing foods

 - Get up and move, even for a few minutes